Gradient is All You Need? How Consensus-Based Optimization can be Interpreted as a Stochastic Relaxation of Gradient Descent: Introduction

 \section{Introduction}

 Gradient-based learning algorithms, such as stochastic gradient descent~(SGD), AdaGrad~\cite{duchi2011adagrad}, \mbox{RMSProp} and Adam~\cite{adam2015}, just to name a few of the most known and advocated, have undoubtedly been one of the cornerstones of the astounding successes of machine learning~\cite{collobert2008unified,graves2013speech,krizhevsky2017imagenet} in the last decades.
 In particular, the efficient computation of gradients through backpropagation~\cite{rumelhart1986learning} and automatic differentiation~\cite{baydin2018automatic} has allowed practitioners to leverage nowadays enormous amounts of data to train huge models~\cite{lecun2015deep}.
 Despite an ever-growing relevance of advancing our mathematical understanding concerning the behavior of gradient-based learning algorithms when employed to train neural networks, the fundamental reasons behind their empirical successes largely remain elusive~\cite{zhang2021understanding} and defy our theoretical understanding~\cite{mei2018mean}.
-Yet, over the last years, several studies have started shedding light on the peculiarities of neural network loss functions as well as the training dynamics of SGD and its variants, see, e.g., \cite{mei2018mean,chizat2018global,rotskoff2018trainability,sirignano2020mean,choromanska2015loss,soudry2016no,kawaguchi2016deep,nguyen2017loss,safran2018spurious,soltanolkotabi2018theoretical,du2018power,du2019gradient,oymak2019overparameterized,chou2020gradient,fehrman2020convergence} and references therein.
+Yet, over the last years, several studies have started shedding light on the peculiarities of neural network loss functions as well as the training dynamics of SGD and its variants, see, e.g., \cite{mei2018mean,chizat2018global,rotskoff2018trainability,sirignano2020mean,choromanska2015loss,soudry2016no,kawaguchi2016deep,nguyen2017loss,safran2018spurious,soltanolkotabi2018theoretical,du2018power,du2019gradient,oymak2019overparameterized,fehrman2020convergence} and references therein.
+While shallow neural networks are prone to spurious local minima~\cite{safran2018spurious}, which render the optimization NP-hard in general~\cite{blum1988training}, overparameterization is widely believed to be responsible for well-behaved loss function landscapes, allowing gradient-based learning algorithms to find parameters that generalize for a variety of architectures~\cite{choromanska2015loss,kawaguchi2016deep,soudry2016no,nguyen2017loss,du2018power,soltanolkotabi2018theoretical,du2019gradient,arora2019implicit}.